sphinx-doc/sphinx/doc/markup/inline.rst

 .. role:: func

    The name of a Python function; dotted names may be used.
-The role text should include trailing parentheses to enhance readability.
-The parentheses are stripped when searching for identifiers.
+The role text needs not include trailing parentheses to enhance readability; they will be added automatically by Sphinx if the :confval:`add_function_parentheses` config value is true (the default).

 .. role:: data